project-emily/projectEmilyWebsite/_posts/2021-03-24-project-designing-your-life.md

 Designers use a set of principles to guide their process of brainstorming, prototyping, and innovation.
 What if we used the very same principles to design our lives?

-That’s what authors Bill Burnett and Dave Evans have set out to do.
+That’s what authors Bill Burnett and Dave Evans have set out to teach you to do.
 With backgrounds in tech and product design, these professors at the Stanford Design Program created a class in which students learn to use design thinking to create a life that works for them.
 This class has helped thousands of students to create a life they previously hadn’t even known to hope for.

 I read _[Designing Your Life: How to Build a Well-Lived, Joyful Life](https://bookshop.org/a/19889/9781101875322){:target="\_blank"}_ by Bill Burnett and Dave Evans and walked through the entire process of designing your life laid out in the book.
 I did every writing prompt, tried every experiment, and ended up with some interesting results.
 But first, I had to learn what it meant to think like a designer.